labo

 Front Ecol Evol (2022) 10: fevo.2022.796413

-Sulfur metabolism and the origin of life
+Sulfur metabolism and the origins of life

 The functional organisation of the genes in genomes must result from the selection pressure of simple physico-chemical principles.
 Beside physical causes such as the structure of water (the study of the genome of P. haloplanktis is meant to have access to some of those), gasses and radicals, because they are highly diffusible, may play a major role in cellular compartmentalisation, and might be the cause of some of the organisation of the genes in genomes.
 Sulfur metabolism is particularly sensitive to gasses and radicals, and it is therefore important to understand how it is organised.
 A first study demonstrated that sulfur-related genes are organised into islands: